hlubenow/python_scripts/README.md

 There are a few smaller Python scripts here:

 - lifetimes.py
-- gimphtml2pythoncode.py: Convert a gimp (sprite-) image, that's exported as "HTML table", to Python code.
+- gimphtml2pythoncode.py: Converts a gimp (sprite-) image, that's exported as "HTML table", to Python code.

 Python version: 2.7